noomerzx/vue-sellsuki-auth-2/readme.md

 ## Features
 * Option to extend prepare login page (Component & Route)
 * Setup data from cookie to local storage
-* AuthMiddleware to check your auth status on every route change (check cookie exist)
+* Auth Middleware to check your auth status on every route change (check cookie exist)
 * Provide function to access to the cookie data

 ## Requirement